 To grow Co+op Forest we’ve partnered with Pur Projet, an international collective that provides the research, accreditation and on-the-ground connections necessary to operate an effective carbon offset program that is based upon farmer-supported reforestation.
 Here’s how it works:

 - Pur Projet does the math.
 In the Peruvian rainforest ecology, it takes three trees planted and maintained for forty years to remove one ton of carbon dioxide from the atmosphere.

-- NCGA funds the planting of native trees—1,404 in 2013 alone—based upon Pur Projet’s calculations and our air mileage.
+- NCG funds the planting of native trees—1,404 in 2013 alone—based upon Pur Projet’s calculations and our air mileage.

 - Local Peruvian cacao (chocolate!) farmers do the planting and get paid to care for the trees.
 The farmers belong to the ACOPAGRO cooperative, known for producing award-winning organic, fair trade cacao using sustainable agroforestry methods.

 - Native trees benefit the land and farmers.
 The Capirona tree grows to 100 feet tall, producing rainforest habitat and medicinal bark.
 Another tree, the Paliperro, yields edible fruit.
 Both varieties provide the shade necessary to grow healthy cacao plants.